bmegli/hardware-video-encoder/README.md

 This library wraps hardware video encoding and scaling in a simple interface.
 There are no performance loses (at the cost of library flexibility).

-Currently it supports VAAPI and NVENC (no scaling).\
+Currently it supports VAAPI, NVENC, software-like wrappers (e.g. nvmpi) and software (e.g. libx264).\
 Various codecs are supported (H.264, HEVC, ...).\
-VBR and CQP modes are supported (e.g. streaming and later editting).
+VBR and CQP modes are supported (e.g. streaming and later editting).\
+Scaling is only supported for VAAPI.\

 See library [documentation](https://bmegli.github.io/hardware-video-encoder/group__interface.html).